 The international aspects of human trafficking are and will remain important in combating it at national level, not least because Dutch legislation on human trafficking is largely based on international agreements.
-It is therefore important to be aware of the relevant instruments and to understand their most important aspects, since international law impinges on national legal practice.20 Even the Supreme Court is affected by the growing influence of EU law and the law of the European Court of Human Rights in the performance of its task: "The more the law is derived from supranational sources, the more the Supreme Court's position is that of a link: a filter between the highest European courts and the national legal system".21
+It is therefore important to be aware of the relevant instruments and to understand their most important aspects, since international law impinges on national legal practice.
+Even the Supreme Court is affected by the growing influence of EU law and the law of the European Court of Human Rights in the performance of its task: "The more the law is derived from supranational sources, the more the Supreme Court's position is that of a link: a filter between the highest European courts and the national legal system".
+European courts are the national legal system.